miloserdev/openbmc/poky/documentation/ref-manual/qa-checks.rst

 -  ``<packagename1> rdepends on <packagename2>, but it isn't a build dependency? [build-deps]``

-   There is a runtime dependency between the two specified packages, but there is nothing explicit within the recipe to enable the OpenEmbedded build system to ensure that dependency is satisfied.
+   A runtime dependency exists between the two specified packages, but there is nothing explicit within the recipe to enable the OpenEmbedded build system to ensure that dependency is satisfied.
    This condition is usually triggered by an :term:`RDEPENDS` value being added at the packaging stage rather than up front, which is usually automatic based on the contents of the package.
-In most cases, you should change the recipe to add an explicit :term:`RDEPENDS` for the dependency.
+In most cases, you should change the recipe to add an explicit ``RDEPENDS`` for the dependency.

 .. _qa-check-dev-so: